mymy209/python-1/README.md

 </p>
 </details>

-## Looping
+### Looping

 `for` loop iterates (repeats) over the items in a sequence.

-We'll learn about sequences next workshop, but just to introduce the idea of loops, here are some examples:
+We'll learn about sequences next workshop, but here is an example just to introduce the idea of it:

 Loop through a **list**